wp-plugins/restaurant-reservations/readme.txt

 10. Access a short guide from your Plugins list to help you get started quickly.

 == Changelog ==

+= 1.4.7 (2015-07-02) =
+* Add: Spanish translation from Joaqin Sanz Boixader
+* Fix: Sorting of bookings by date and name in list table broken
+* Fix: Custom late bookings values more than one day aren't reflected in date picker
+* Fix: Norwegian doesn't include time picker translation for some strings
+* Updated: German translation from Roland Stumpp
+* Updated: pickadate.js language translations

+= 1.4.6 (2015-06-20) =
+* Add: Remove old schedule exceptions and sort exceptions by date
+* Add: CSS class indicating type of booking form field
+* Fix: Extended Latin can cause Reply-To email headers to fail in some clients
+* Fix: PHP Warning when performing bulk or quick action in bookings panel
+* Fix: Message row lingers after booking trashed in admin panel
+* Updated .pot file

 = 1.4.5 (2015-04-23) =
 * Fix: Loading spinner not visible due to 4.2 changes